 Welcome at De Steek!
 De Steek is a fusion between the companies I am Nold (used to be the company with sewing lessons & workshops) and PULP (used to be a pop-up shop company with organic & surplus fabrics).
 Natalie de Koning is the founder of De Steek.
-Our new location, Van Der Hoopstraat 70HS in Staatsliedenbuurt Amsterdam, has everything you need as a ‘maker’ in (sustainable) fashion & textiles.
+Our location, Van Der Hoopstraat 70HS in Staatsliedenbuurt Amsterdam, has everything you need as a ‘maker’ in (sustainable) fashion & textiles.
 Follow sewing lessons in our sewing café, book a specific workshop or course or visit our shop to get the nicest organic materials, patterns & sewing supplies.

 The Sewing Café (sewing lessons)

-It is possible to book a time slot in our sewing café.
-Like a normal sewing lesson we have 6 tables available with all (new) tools and machines.
+It is possible to book a time slot in our Sewing Café.
+Like a normal sewing lesson we have 6 tables available with all tools and machines included.
 Also guidance of a fashion designer or seamstress is present to help you with your own projects.
 Go to our Sewing Lesson Page to learn more about the lessons.